-In 2016 I began my side hustle.
+In 2016 I began a meaningful side project.
 I started a company with a handful of partners from diverse disciplines to build a modern alpine town in Lake Tahoe, in an area called Donner Summit.

 In order to attract people to this small pocket of exquisite beauty and endless adventure, we had to make Donner Summit a location in and of itself.

 Working with local community organizations and the state of California, I created a brand for Donner Summit.

 The identity references the mountains and lakes which are plentiful on the summit, with the centerpiece being the iconic rainbow bridge which spans two sheer rock faces just above Donner Lake.

 Donner Summit is home to endless hiking and biking trails, numerous sheer rock walls used by avid climbers, four stunning alpine lakes, and four ski resorts with the highest annual snowfall in California.
 It’s a place of limitless adventure.